 Could Paul McCartney Finally Bring a Beatles Reunion to SNL?

-It’s been 50 years (almost to the day) since Lorne Michaels first tried to convince The Beatles to reunite on Saturday Night Live—could he finally get his wish with the band’s two surviving members?
+It’s been 50 years (almost to the day) since Lorne Michaels first tried to convince The Beatles to reunite on Saturday Night Live—could he finally get his wish, at least in spirit, with the band’s two surviving members?

 No one hold your breath, but for the first time in recent memory, there’s reason to believe it could happen.